 Liwa International School, located in Al Ain, is a relatively new school, having opened in 2016.
 It is the sister school to Liwa International School (a mixed-gender school) that opened in 1992.
 The school aims to provide a high quality, creative and challenging international education, based on the American Curriculum Philosophy.

 Liwa International School for Girls opened in September 2016.
-It is one of a small number of all girls’ international schools in the UAE.
+It is one of a small number of girls’ only international schools in the UAE.
 The school works within an American curriculum framework, aiming to prepare its students for the SAT, the AP, and the TOEFL exam.
-The school is now fully open to Grade 12.
+The school is fully open to Grade 12.

-As at September 2021, the school had just over 800 students (double that of two years prior).
-91% of students are Emirati, with a small proportion of other, mainly Arabic, nationalities including Yemeni, Omani and Jordanian girls who make up a further 6% of the school population.
-Students are supported by a team of approximately 70 staff including 52 teachers and a further 26 teaching assistants (all classes from KG1 to Grade 3 have a team of 2 staff).
-Class sizes are 20 in KG and 24 through the other grades, with an overall teacher:student ratio of approximately 9:1.
-According to LISG, this ensures individualized teaching for all students.
-The school recognizes that every child has different needs that requires customized, technology-led learning in a flexible, supportive academic environment
+Class sizes are 20 in KG and 24 through the other grades, with an overall teacher:student ratio of approximately 1:13.
+According to LISG, this ensures individualised teaching for all students.
+The school recognizes that every child has different needs that requires customised, technology-led learning in a flexible, supportive academic environment.